 Mechanical filters: These filters need to be cleaned the most often of the three types, at least once every four weeks.
 You will want to schedule your filter cleaning days so that they are several days removed from your weekly or biweekly regular tank cleanings.

-Chemical filters: Give the chemical filter a good cleaning out when it appears to be clogged, malfunctioning or working very slowly.
+Biological filters: Give the filter a good cleaning out when it appears to be clogged, malfunctioning or working very slowly.

 More frequent cleanings may be needed if your fish is sick.
 Ask a veterinarian or aquarium store employee for advice during these times.